QuarionIC/QuarionIC/README.md

 I want to help others as much as possible.
 Currently, that means (1) doing AI research; (2) maxmizing the expected counterfactual impact of my donations.
 I'm particularly concerned about the importance, neglectedness, and tractability of artificial sentience.

-More concretely, I'm studying for a Bachelor's in Computer Science at Georgia Institute of Technology.
+I'm studying for a Bachelor's in Computer Science at Georgia Institute of Technology.
 You can find my CV [here](https://drive.google.com/file/d/18x24Ke5Y-MAvti0AjoowCVwATXrfTEMA/view?usp=sharing)

 **Research**

-My research goal is to develop a complete, scientific, and parsimonious theory of AI.
-I'm looking for research opportunities to help me accomplish that goal.
+My  goal is to become a Principal Scientist of [Superalignment](https://openai.com/blog/introducing-superalignment).

 **Contact  Information**